Why We Love It

 There is a wide range of jobs available with private organisations, sports teams or athletes, educational institutions such as universities and colleges both in the country and abroad.
 Some physiologists work in private consultant positions for professional level athletes and sports teams or with state/national sports authorities.
 A combination of teaching or research with consulting opportunities with private health care providers is quite common.

-Can I Become an Exercise Physiologist?
+How To Become an Exercise Physiologist

 Exercise Physiologist Salary Data